On the behaviour of Brauer $p$-dimensions under finitely-generated field extensions: Preliminaries on Henselian valuations and preparation for the proof of Theorem

-We conclude this Section with two lemmas which contain the main Galois-theoretic ingredients of our proofs of (2.6) (b) and Theorem \ref{theo2.3}.
-For a proof of the following lemma, we refer the reader to \cite{Ch6}, Lemma~3.2.
+We conclude this Section with two lemmas which contain the main Galois-theoretic ingredients of our proofs of (2.4) (a) and Theorem \ref{theo2.3}.
+The former lemma makes it easy to prove Theorem \ref{theo2.3} steering clear of (2.3).